Franz Strauss

-Strauss is perhaps best known as the father of the composer Richard Strauss, on whose early musical development he was a great influence, steering his son to the classical and away from modern styles.
+Strauss was the father of the composer Richard Strauss, on whose early musical development he was a great influence, steering his son to the classical and away from modern styles.
 As a composer, Strauss senior is remembered for his works for the horn.
 They include two concertos and numerous smaller works.

 Life and career

 Strauss was born in Parkstein, Bavaria.
 His father, Johann Urban Strauss, was of unsteady character; his children were illegitimate and he left their upbringing to their mother, Maria Anna Kunigunde Walter.
 She was a member of a large and musical family, and her brother (Johann) Georg Walter undertook the boy's musical education.
 Georg taught Strauss to play the clarinet, guitar and a range of brass instruments.
 At the age of nine, Strauss was taken on as a pupil and player by another uncle, Franz Michael Walter, a military bandmaster.
 Georg's son Benno Walter was later to become the first violin teacher of Franz's son Richard and dedicatee of some of his works.

 At the age of 15, through the influence of George Walter, Strauss was appointed to the private orchestra of Duke Max in Munich, where he remained for ten years.
 He gradually found that of all the instruments he could play, the horn suited him best.
 He started to compose for that instrument.
 Among his earliest compositions were a Romance, Les Adieux, and a Fantasy on Schubert's Sehnsuchtswalzer, both for horn and orchestra with alternative versions for horn and piano.

 In 1847, Strauss became a member of the orchestra of the Bavarian Court Opera.
-In May 1851 he married Elise Maria Seiff, with whom he had a son and a daughter.
+In May 1851, he married Elise Maria Seiff, with whom he had a son and a daughter.
 The son died aged 10 months in 1852, and in 1854, Strauss's wife and daughter died of cholera.
 He lived a single life until 1863, when he married Josephine Pschorr (1837–1910), the daughter of a wealthy Munich brewer.
-They had two children Richard Georg, born 1864, and Berta Johanna, born 1867.
+They had two children: Richard Georg, born 1864, and Berta Johanna, born 1867.

 Strauss's first horn concerto was premiered, with the composer playing the horn part, in 1865 and he remained greatly in demand as a soloist.
 The conductor Hans von Bülow called him "the Joachim of the horn".
 In 1871, he was appointed professor at the Royal School of Music; he was given the rank of Kammermusiker of the Bavarian court in 1873.